Developing an ag plastics recycling roadmap

 - Plans to transition existing collection sites to the MAPP collection criteria (targets grain bags and twine for collection only) begin

 Cleanfarms received approval on May 10, 2021.
-Efforts will now focus on:
+Efforts shifted towards:

 - steward education, outreach and onboarding

 - collection site recruitment & signing of agreements

 For more information: